 The Primary Major of a bachelor degree programme is the fundamental and core body of knowledge of a discipline required for a degree.
 It consists of Common Core modules and Discipline Core / Specialization modules that typically require two (2) years of study for a 3-year degree programme.

 Common Core refers to modules that are common across the school that provides common knowledge and skills that all students should demonstrate.
 The final project and internship modules are considered part of the school Common Core modules.
-These modules may be offered to students from other disciplines or schools as complementary study.
+These modules may be offered to students from other disciplines or schools as flexible study.

 Discipline core refers to modules that are specific to a discipline.
 It may consist of a list of prescribed choices of compulsory and optional modules (core elective) required for a particular major.
 Students majoring in that area must complete the prescribed choices of modules.
 These are alternatively known as specialisation modules or concentration modules.